Mosquitoes Carrying West Nile Virus Found in Marion County

 FOR IMMEDIATE RELEASE

-Residents should dump standing water in containers of any size.
+Residents should dump standing water in containers of any size and flush out bird baths every week.
 Even small amounts of standing water are a potential mosquito breeding ground.
 Check for unused tires, clogged gutters, small recreational pools and poorly operating septic systems.

 # # #